royalmo/docker-networks/README.md

 > **TASK 9**
 >
-> Check with `ip route` if the containers can communicate to each other.
-Can
-> they also communicate with the host machine?
-Which IP must they use to reach
-> the host machine?
-Can all containers reach Internet (i.e. google.com)?
+> Using the `ping` command (you can use the container's name instead of its
+> IPv4), perform these tasks:
 >
-> Verify your answers by running the `ping` command.
-You can use the container's
-> name instead of its IPv4.
+> - Check with `ip route` if the containers can communicate to each other.
+>
+> - Can they also communicate with the host machine?
+If so, which IP must they
+>   use to reach the host machine?
+>
+> - Can all containers reach Internet (i.e. google.com)?
+Did you expect that?

 If you look to some Docker tutorials, you may see that the only network-related thing is to **expose a port**.
 Now that we know how docker connects each